stefanos990/stefanos990.github.io/index.md

   Who am I?
 </div>

 I am <strong>Stefanos Michael</strong> and I was born in a small town in Cyprus, called Paralimni.
-I am currently studying Electrical & Computer Engineering at University of Patras, Greece and I am co-founder of <a href="http://www.thebrainstorm.gr" target="_blank">Brainstorm</a>.
+I studied Electrical & Computer Engineering at University of Patras, Greece and I am co-founder of <a href="http://www.thebrainstorm.gr" target="_blank">Brainstorm</a>.

 I know a bunch of programming languages and I use designing tools like a boss.